 Google Chromecast design and build quality

-The unit itself looks like a traditional Wi-Fi dongle and is small, compact and utilitarian: just what it needs to be.
+The unit itself looks like a traditional Wi-Fi dongle and is small, compact and utilitarian - just what it needs to be.
 In the box you'll get the Chromecast itself, a USB charger and a female-to-male HDMI adapter which serves as an extension cord if there isn't enough room on your TV to fit the Chromecast alongside other attached cables.
-There's not much to say about the looks of the device, but it certainly feels well built and has a little more weight to it than you might expect.
-There isn't a persistant Chromecast interface when the device is connected though, which makes it feel a little less polished than I would have expected.
-In this respect the Chromecast feels more like a tool than a product.
-A dedicated interface is rumored to be in the pipelines though.

 Installation and Use

-Installation is a breeze: you simply download the Chromecast app to your smartphone or tablet and plug the device in to your TV's HDMI port.
-Launch the app on your portable device and it will locate the Chromecast via your Wi-Fi network, walk you through the pairing process and then show you the app itself, where you can browse the available Chromecast apps in the Play Store, check out your connected devices, cast your screen, learn more about the Chromecast or enter the settings menu.
+Installation is a breeze.
+You simply download the Chromecast app to your smartphone or tablet and plug it into your TV's HDMI port.
+Launch the app on your laptop, phone, tablet or PC, and it will locate the Chromecast via your Wi-Fi network.
+Once you've set it up, you can browse the available Chromecast apps in the Play Store, check out your connected devices, cast your screen, learn more about the Chromecast or enter the settings menu.

-When you cast your screen through the app your screen content will be mirrored on your television, but if you cast through one of the apps then you'll get a Chromecast interface instead.
+When you cast your screen through the app your screen content will be mirrored on your television, but if you cast through one of the apps then you'll get a Chromecast interface for that app instead.
 Casting via the apps themselves rather than by simply casting your screen content actually means your device is then removed from the mix and the connection is made directly from the Chromecast to your Wi-Fi connection instead of being routed through your device as a middle man.
-This can be a little odd the first time it happens as all of a sudden your screen is no longer being cast if you back out of a native app [Edit: What I mean by this is that your cast content will continue streaming, but your phone will be disengaged, so what your phone screen shows no longer matches the content on your TV].
-The benefit of this is increased speed and a dedicated interface.

 Google Chromecast performance

 I found the installation process and use of the Chromecast to be really good.
 It was easy to set up, reliable and worked as advertized.
 It's definitely something that could work its way into my everyday Android usage and become a default replacement to always pulling my laptop out when media content is involved.
-The experience is intuitive but there are some issues: the relatively limited use cases, lack of widespread services, irregular streaming speeds and availability of free apps that do much the same thing are all issues that one should consider before purchase.
+The experience is intuitive, and many of the issues - such as a lack of content, interface, and connectivity issues - have been ironed out.

 At such a low price tag you really can't go wrong with the Chromecast and as a gift I doubt anyone would be disappointed with the available features.
-If you are already subscribed to Google Ply Music All Access, Netflix, Pandora or other streaming services, then you'd be crazy not to add this great little tool to your entertainment kit.
-If you're not part of these services then you might find a lot fewer use cases for the device, and it is for this reason that I think the Chromecast is a great start, but not quite the finished product I had hoped for.
+If you are already subscribed to Google Play Music All Access, Netflix, Pandora or other streaming services, then you'd be crazy not to add this great little tool to your entertainment kit.
+Like a fine wine, or Android itself, the Chromecast has improved with time, and matured to be a much better device than when we first got our hands on it.